Louise Erdrich: Nonfiction and teaching

 In addition to fiction and poetry, Erdrich has published nonfiction.
 The Blue Jay's Dance (1995) is about her pregnancy and the birth of her third child.
 Books and Islands in Ojibwe Country (2003) traces her travels in northern Minnesota and Ontario's lakes following the birth of her youngest daughter.

 Influence and style

-Her heritage from both parents is influential in her life and prominent in her work.
+Her heritage is influential in her life and prominent in her work.
 Although many of Erdrich's works explore her Native American heritage, her novel The Master Butchers Singing Club (2003) featured the European, specifically German, side of her ancestry.
 The novel includes stories of a World War I veteran of the German Army and is set in a small North Dakota town.
 The novel was a finalist for the National Book Award.

 Erdrich's interwoven series of novels have drawn comparisons with William Faulkner's Yoknapatawpha novels.
 Like Faulkner's, Erdrich's successive novels created multiple narratives in the same fictional area and combined the tapestry of local history with current themes and modern consciousness.